Grobobobo/WarOfTheChosenRebalanced/README.md

 * Burn now blocks only standard shot, overwatch, and throw/launch grenade, everything else works

 * Acid burn: One of the few sources of shred, the game is getting changed so armor is overall rarer but shred is much, MUCH less common and harder to do

-### Barracks

-* Rookie promotion now happens on the basis of super classes: there are 3

-Assault - Specialist

-Sharpshooter - Shinobi

-Gunner - Technical

-* Reduced the amount of starting soldiers to 16 from 22 - compensates for the average soldier being far more useful, reduces overall mission density and soldier management, makes recruiting worth more

-* Injury recovery is faster

-* All Soldiers Autopromote every 24 hours to squaddies

-* Removed GTS train rookies slots (not needed anymore)
-* Introduced Xcom Training Program Unlocks:

-XTP1: All Soldiers Autopromote to Lance Corporals (unlocked with first lieutenant)

-XTP2: All Soldiers Autopromote to Corporals (unlocked with Major)

-XTP3: All Soldiers Autopromote to Sergeants (unlocked with Colonel)

-* Most GTS Unlocks have been moved to proving ground projects

-Vengeance: Unlocked with Trooper autopsy

-Wet Work: Unlocked with Sectoid autopsy

-Integrated warfare: Unlocked with Priest Autopsy

-Lightning Strike: Unlocked with Spectre Autopsy

-Stay with me: Unlocked with Chryssalid Autopsy

-Vulture: Unlocked with Alien Encryption research

 ### Officers
 * Air Controller skyranger turn reduction to 1 (from 2)